Healthcare Decision Making

 - when to defer to substitute decision-makers and their hierarchy.

 These resources have been developed in collaboration with the UQ Pro Bono Centre.
-Find out more about working in partnership to develop CLE resources [link to CLE Partnerships page].

 RESOURCES